Muhammad-Zohaib007/Spendly/README.md

 # Spendly
-An app which help track your daily expense built by claude code
+An app which help track your daily expense built by using agentic coding